 Construction Group partner Laurie Stanziale and Cooperative and Condominium chair Steve Troup published an article for Law360 on “What to Know About Licensing Agreements With Neighbors.”

-Amy Goldsmith and Laurie Stanziale wrote “Whose Line, Drawing Or Plan Is It Anyway?” for Law360.
+Intellectual Property partner Amy Goldsmith and Construction partner Laurie Stanziale wrote “Whose Line, Drawing Or Plan Is It Anyway?”, which is part 1 of a two-part article, for Law360.

 Laurie Stanziale and Amy Goldsmith authored “Classic or chaotic, copyrighting architectural works is an art form” for Real Estate Weekly.

 Tarter Krinsky & Drogin LLP is pleased to welcome Laurie A. Stanziale as a Partner in the Construction Practice.

 Construction partner Laurie Stanziale moderated the Downtown Brooklyn panel at Bisnow’s Brooklyn’s Hottest Projects and Neighborhoods event.

 On February 21, Construction partner Laurie Stanziale will present a National Law Institute CLE program titled, “Welcome to the Neighborhood: The Importance of Getting to Know Your Neighbors When Doing Construction.”

 Construction Group partner Laurie Stanziale will moderate a panel of leaders in the construction field that will explore the outlook for redevelopment of existing buildings as well as best practices in the redevelopment and reconstruction of these structures.